Margaret A. Brewer

-Brigadier General Margaret A. Brewer (July 1, 1930 – January 2, 2013) was the first woman in the United States Marine Corps to reach general officer rank.
+Brigadier General Margaret A. Brewer (July 1, 1930 – January 2, 2013) was the first woman in the United States Marine Corps to reach general officer rank, which occurred on May 11, 1978.

 Early years

 Brewer was born in Durand, Michigan, on July 1, 1930, to Maurice and Anne Brewer.
 Her parents divorced early in her life.
 Her ancestors on her fathers' side were early settlers of Michigan and are buried near Bishop Airport in Flint, Michigan.
 Brewer received her primary education in Michigan, attending Ryno School in Clayton Township, Genesee County in 1936.
 She later graduated from the Catholic High School in Baltimore, Maryland, prior to entering the University of Michigan at Ann Arbor.
 She received a bachelor's degree in geography in 1952, and was a member of Zeta Tau Alpha sorority.